1601-mma2013/SLEEPING-POD/README.md

 2. risk
-   •Someone might  vandalise
+   *Someone might  vandalise
-   •Misused the pod (eg: using is to stay for a longer time
+   *Misused the pod (eg: using is to stay for a longer time

 3. Obstacles